Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Preliminary Technical Estimates

-In this section, we prove Proposition \ref{prop:LambdaLowerBound} and establish several technical estimates that are used to obtain the key lemmas, Lemma \ref{lem:IntegralExponentialEst} and Lemma \ref{lem:IntegralLLTEst}, used essentially in the last section to establish our generalized Gaussian estimates and local limit theorems.
+In this section, we establish several technical estimates that are used to obtain Lemmas \ref{lem:IntegralExponentialEst} and \ref{lem:IntegralLLTEst}, which are key to the proofs of our main results.
+Before getting started, let's make some observations and fix some notation.
+Throughout this section, $P$ is a positive semi-elliptic polynomial of the form